A Survey of Knowledge Enhanced Pre-trained Models: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-We analyze and compare the existing KEPLMs from three perspectives: the granularity of knowledge, the method of knowledge injection, and the degree of knowledge parameterization and we discuss the second dimension in detail.
+We analyzed and compared existing KEPLMs based on three criteria: granularity of knowledge, method of knowledge injection, and degree of knowledge parameterization.
+We then provided a detailed discussion on the second criterion.

 Most KEPLMs blend knowledge during pre-training, while a few do this during fine-tuning.
 However, compared to fine-tuning, the cost of integration during pre-training is much higher.
 Besides, choosing a consistent pre-training paradigm with PLMs can alleviate integration difficulties.
 For example, by masking out words that contain certain types of knowledge during generative pre-training.